Ayase (music producer): 2018–2022: Vocaloid scene and Yoasobi

-2022–present: Further activities
+2022–present: Non-Vocaloid music and Dialogue

-Ayase released his first non-Vocaloid single "Hōwa", alongside self-cover of "Cinema", on September 30, 2022.
+Ayase released his first non-Vocaloid single, "Hōwa", alongside a self-cover of "Cinema", on September 30, 2022.
 In 2023, he recorded two anime opening themes: "Shock!" for Buddy Daddies, and "Hiten" with R-Shitei for the 2023 edition of Rurouni Kenshin.
 Ayase and Vocaloid producers Syudou, Surii, and Tsumiki collaborated for the EP Ryūgūjō, as Dreamers; Ayase wrote the song "Kira Kira Kira".
 It was released exclusively at the Creators Market of Hatsune Miku: Magical Mirai 2023 festival in Osaka on August 11.
 In 2024, Ayase wrote and performed the song "From Now!", which was also co-composed and arranged by Yasutaka Nakata, and was released on September 6.
 It was used for limited event quests and commercials for the mobile game Monster Hunter Now.
 He was in charge of writing and producing the theme song for the 2024 medical film Doctor-X: The Movie, titled "Episode X", which was performed by Ado.

+Ayase released his third EP, Dialogue, the first album outside the Vocaloid scene, on May 27, 2026.
+It was preceded by the lead single, "Urusa", a week earlier.

 Personal life

-Ayase has been dating Nina Ai, who works on some of Yoasobi's cover artworks and music videos, including "Yoru ni Kakeru".
+Ayase has several tattoos, including the one that peeks out from his neck.
+He has been dating Nina Ai, who works on some of Yoasobi's cover artworks and music videos, including "Yoru ni Kakeru".